HUMAX H1 for HD+ Content within Home Network

 Timeshift on mobile devices with Inaris SAT>IP client

 The Inaris SAT>IP client will be extended to support the timeshift feature.
 It allows the user to pause and resume channel playback on the mobile device.
-The implementation for iOS (iPad) and Android devices has already started and will be launched in Q4/2016.
+The implementation for iOS (iPad) and Android devices has already started.

 Inaris SAT>IP client runs on Apple TV

 With the release of the 4th generation the App Store was also introduced for the Apple TV.
 This enables 3rd parties to develop applications for the Apple TV as well.
 TARA Systems used this opportunity to port its Inaris SAT>IP client on the Apple TV.
-On the SES Industry Days (May 26th and 27th 2016 in Luxembourg) the Live TV application will be demonstrated.
+On the SES Industry Days (May 26th and 27th 2016 in Luxembourg) the Live TV application has been demonstrated.

 SES PS Cooperates with TARA Systems: Streaming of encrypted content via SAT>IP